Interactions-HSG/2023-UniBo-Industry40-Public/README.md

-# 2022-HS-MCS-UbiComp-Public
+# 2023-UniBo-Industry40-Public
-This is the public repo for the MCS UbiComp Course
+This is the public repo for the Industry 4.0 DTM Course

 ## Assignment 1: Onboard vs Offboard Data Analytics